jh0152park/react_environment_setup_helper/README.md

 2. run script with below manual

 # Manual
-## Two parameters necessary to run this script work find.
+## Two parameters necessary to run this script work fine

 Fisrt - The path of you want to create new react application